Edictum

 1. Agent decides to call read_file with {"path": ".env"}.

-The framework adapter intercepts the call and builds a ToolEnvelope -- a frozen snapshot of the tool name, arguments, and principal.
+The framework adapter intercepts the call and builds a ToolCall -- a frozen snapshot of the tool name, arguments, and principal.

 2. Edictum evaluates preconditions.

 Before preconditions run, the pipeline checks attempt limits and fires any registered before hooks.
-If the attempt limit is exceeded or a hook returns deny, the call is rejected before contracts are even evaluated.
+If the attempt limit is exceeded or a hook blocks, the call is rejected before rulesets are even evaluated.

-The pipeline then checks the contract bundle.
-This contract matches:
+The pipeline then checks the ruleset.
+This rule matches:

 - id: block-dotenv